Programming641/computer_vision_algorithm3/README.md

 Instructions

-First you need to execute "finding_shapes.py"
+First you need to execute "putting_pixels_into_color_groups revision 2.py" make sure to provide filename and optional directory.

 On windows: